tum-ens/EnTiSe/README.rst

 Batch Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For generating multiple time series at once:
+For generating multiple time series at once, you can use the `TimeSeriesGenerator` and either add objects one by one or in bulk using DataFrames or dictionaries:

 .. code-block:: python